nga-27/SecuritiesAnalysisTools/README.md

     * If ticker symbols and/or `ACCEPTED_ATTS` are left `" "` while `run = True`, then default behavior is to run all available tabular dataset of all available tickers.

 ### "Options" at Input
 Starting with **0.1.13**, the input prompt handles varying inputs beyond simply `--core`.
 All of the available (and some future) options are available at the starting prompt by entering `--options`.
 This input will print out in the terminal available options from `resources/header_options.txt`.
 (Please, do not update this file as it is read only into the program.)
 The program will also complete after printing out the available option keys.
-Please run the program again with the desired
+Please run the program again with the desired `--` tags.

--- tags.
+### "Functions" at Input
+Starting with **0.1.17**, the input prompt can provide a subset of technical analysis tools to the user without having to run the entire main program and generate outputs.
+This subset of tools are run through the *"functions"* flag, denoted by `--f`.
+An advantage of this is if a user wishes to see, perhaps, only RSI and Exponential Moving Average (EMA) for securities *MMM* and *VTI*, only those will be run.
+Any function can be added with no limit to the number of functions added (see list of functions by running `--options`).
+Similarly, any number of tickers can be added with the configurable *period* and *interval* flags as well.

+An example input to generate an output of an RSI, EMA, and Hull Moving Average for a 5 year window at 1 week intervals for AAPL, MMM, and VWINX would be:

+`--f --rsi --ema --hull --5y --1w aapl mmm vwinx`

+All plots created during the process are rendered in real time.
+Note: **nothing is saved in "functions" mode**.
+To have saved plots or data, one must run the full program and `--export`.
+Any function added without the `--f` flag will not be registered as a function and could give undesired behavior.

 ## Python Libraries / Issues
 Software is designed and run on **Python 3.6+**.